DimitrieStoica/anotherstoic.github.io/vpc.md

 ## Elastic network interface (ENI) ##
 - a virtual network interface that you can attach to an instance in a VPC
 - it can include: one public IP address, a MAC address,  source/destination check flag, a description, a primary private IP address, one or more secondary private IP addresses, one Elastic IP address per private IP address

+> network interfaces that are automatically created and attached to instances terminate when the instance terminates.
+However, network interfaces created using the command line interface aren't set to terminate when the instance terminates.